List of polymorphisms: White-throated sparrows

 The white-throated sparrow (Zonotrichia albicollis), a passerine bird of the American sparrow family Passerellidae, shows a clear dimorphism in both sexes throughout its large range.

 Their heads are either white-striped or tan-striped.
 These differences in plumage result from a balanced chromosomal inversion polymorphism; in white-striped (WS) birds, one copy of chromosome 2 is partly inverted, while in tan-striped (TS) birds, both copies are uninverted.

 The plumage differences are paralleled by differences in behavior and breeding strategy.
 WS males sing more, are more aggressive and more frequently engage in extra-pair copulation than their TS counterparts.
 TS birds of both sexes provide more parental care than WS birds.

 The polymorphism is maintained by negative assortative mating—each morph mates with its opposite.
 Dimorphic pairs may have an advantageous balance between parental care and aggressive territorial defense.
 In addition, as in many other polymorphisms, heterozygote advantage seems to help maintain this one; the proportion of WS birds homozygotic for the inversion is even lower than would be expected from the low frequency (4%) of pairings of the same morph.

 In the underlying chromosomal polymorphism, the standard (ZAL2) and alternative (ZAL2m) arrangements differ by a pair of included pericentric inversions at least.
 ZAL2m suppresses recombination in the heterokaryotype and is evolving as a rare nonrecombining autosomal segment of the genome.

 Fish

 Arctic char

 Arctic char are notable for exhibiting numerous, seemingly distinct morphological variants or morphs throughout the range of the species.
-Consequently, Arctic charr have been referred to as the 'most variable vertebrate on Earth'.
+Consequently, Arctic char have been referred to as the 'most variable vertebrate on Earth'.
 These morphs are often sympatric within lakes or rivers.
 Morphs often vary significantly in size, shape and colour.
 Morphs often demonstrate differences in migratory behaviour, being resident or anadromous fish, and in feeding behaviour and niche placement.
 Morphs often interbreed, but they can also be reproductively isolated and represent genetically distinct populations, which have been cited as examples of incipient speciation.